zaxtax/bustle/README.md

   - [x] implement `reweightWithModel`
   - [x] consider reweighting for the initial values
   - [x] learn model
+  - [x] use trained model
-  - [ ] use trained model
+    - [ ] make sure the trained model works as expected with multiple inputs
 - [ ] record some metrics (e.g. the number of subexpressions evaluated) during synthesis to compare approaches
-- [ ] re-add the initial string constants and see whether the test cases pass with the ML
+- [x] re-add the initial string constants and see whether the test cases pass with the ML
 - [x] write parser for string DSL
 - [x] write a pretty printer
 - [ ] use the benchmarks mentioned in the paper